mikegustafsonchicago/AutoFinModel/README.md

 Access the application via localhost:5000.
 Features
 Multi-Project Support:
-Handles projects dynamically using the project_name parameter (financial or catalyst).
+Handles projects dynamically using the project_type parameter (financial or catalyst).
 Each project uses a specific prompt and JSON structure.
 Dynamic JSON Management:
 JSON files are initialized, updated, and validated dynamically for each project.